theNewDynamic/oregonsadventurecoast.com/content/event/annual-prefontaine-memorial-run.md

 #### <a href="https://secure.getmeregistered.com/get_information.php?event_id=140932" target="_blank" rel="noopener"><strong>REGISTER TODAY</strong></a>

 **NEW THIS YEAR!** The Pre Memorial Run is going to offer **Prize Money** for this years run in September.
 In both the men’s and women’s categories, $500.00 for 1st, $300.00 for second and $200.00 for third.

+{{< floatimage src="/img/premedal.jpg" float="right" alt="Image of the Prefontaine Memorial Run medal." size="" >}}**Get A Pre Medal** for completing the race.
+There is a limited number of medals so make sure you are registered - the earlier the better!

+**ALSO NEW THIS YEAR!
+Virtual Run** - participate virtually!
+The VR does not have to be run on 9/20.
+You have a week to accomplish and document.

 {{< spacer 25 >}}